 Meet Father Andrew Leung, CSB

 Father Leung was born in Calgary to Gemma and Hok-Ling Leung.
-He and his brother, Benedict, were heavily involved with the Chinese parish they attended.
-A young Andrew went through the sacraments and as a youth participated in the church as an organist and pianist, altar server, and reader.
-He attended former Basilian high school, St. Mary’s Senior High, but it wasn’t until university that he first encountered the Basilians.
+His family was heavily involved with the Chinese parish they attended.
+A young Andrew went through the sacraments and as a youth participated in the church as an organist and pianist, altar server, reader, and in the youth group.
+He attended former Basilian high school, St. Mary’s Senior High, but it wasn’t until he attended the University of Alberta in Edmonton that he first encountered the Basilians.
+He was heavily involved in student life at his residence, St. Joseph’s College and he got to know the Basilians who lived there.
+At the end of his first year, he was approached by Father Jeff Thompson, CSB who asked if Andrew would be interested in joining the priesthood.
+He said he would consider it.

-While in university, he spent his summers working on Strawberry Island, a Basilian summer retreat where he was introduced to more Basilians.
-He earned his Bachelor of Education in Physical Science and Biology, and took a part time teaching position at the Edmonton Catholic Public School Board.
-The Basilians invited him to teach at St. Michael’s College School.
 Following this, Father Leung decided he would pursue priesthood.
-He completed his first year of theology before going to Vancouver to complete his novitiate year at the Basilian novitiate in Vancouver, British Colombia.
+He completed his first year of theology before going to Vancouver to complete his novice year at the Basilian novitiate in Vancouver, British Columbia.
 Afterwards, he continued on as a scholastic and earned his Master of Divinity from the University of St. Michael’s College.